dansholds/grapple-comps-min/content/posts/14307-njbjjf-new-jersey-open-2024.md

 IF YOU DO NOT MAKE WEIGHT

--For competitors 16 years of age and older: you WILL be disqualified and NO refund or voucher will be given.
+-For competitors 16 years of age and older- you WILL be disqualified and NO refund or voucher will be given.

--For competitors 15 years of age and under: we will do our best to accommodate you and move you into a new bracket.
+-For competitors 15 years of age and under- we will do our best to accommodate you and move you into a new bracket.
 THIS IS NOT GUARANTEED.
 If there are no available fights, we will provide a voucher for future use but NO refunds will be given.

 COMPETITOR INFORMATION